smriti999/Portfolio-UID-c7466815-/Task1/README.md

 Input Validation
 -For the number of pizzas, the script ensures a positive integer is entered.
--For delivery option, Tuesday check, and app usage, the script validates input for 'y', 'n', 'yes', or 'no'.
+-For delivery option, Tuesday check, and app usage, the script validates input for 'Y', 'N'.

 Discounts
 Delivery Discount: